osrf/gazebo_tutorials/extrude_svg/tutorial.md

 Gazebo does not support grouping.
 Use the `Ungroup` from the `Object` menu to separate groups of paths.

+### Save your drawing

+Save your drawing to an SVG file you can use later in Gazebo.
+Use the `Save` menu from the `File` menu.

 ### Create a Gazebo Model